How to Register an LLP In India?: Process & Advantages Discussed

 The budding entrepreneurs are choosing Limited Liability Partnership (LLP) as the most chosen type of firm.
 Why?
 Because it comprises all the advantages one would get from a company, and a separate partnership firm.

 In India, the idea of forming an LLP was first introduced in 2008.
 An LLP comprises all the properties present in a company and a partnership firm.
 The LLP Act is responsible for its regulation in India.
-The formation of LLP requires at least 2 partners.
+The formation of LLP in India requires at least 2 partners.
 But there is no fixed number for the maximum number of partners that can exist in an LLP.

 There are two partners and both of them should be normal individuals, and at least one partner amongst them must be a native Indian resident.
-The LLP agreement gives out all the duties and rights of the chosen partners.
-The partners make sure that all the guidelines and provisions of the LLP Act and agreement are followed properly.
+The LLP agreement sets out all the duties and rights of the chosen partners.
+The partners make sure that all the guidelines and provisions of the LLP Act and athe greement are followed properly.

-What is Limited Liability Partnership in India?
+What is a Limited Liability Partnership in India?

-Seperate Legal Entity
+1. Separate Legal Entity

 Process To Register LLP In India

-1st Step: Get a Digital Signature Certificate (DSC)
+Step 1: Get a Digital Signature Certificate (DSC)

 Before getting started with the process of registration, get the e-signatures of the official LLP partners.
 This is because it is a compulsory requirement that all the documents LLP should be digitally signed and uploaded online.
 After doing that, the partner can obtain his/her e-signed certificate.

 The price of DSC differs based on the certification agency.
 You must also achieve DSC class 3 classification.
-When you register a Limited Liability Partnership with ODINT Consulting, you can get up to two DINs for free, and you won’t have to register for them individually.

-2nd Step: Director Identification Number Registration
+Step 2: Director Identification Number Registration

 All the e-copies of your paperwork, like, PAN card and Aadhar card should be adjoined with the application.
 The paperwork must be approved by a full-time firm secretary CEO/ Director / CFO /the Managing Director of the established business where the applicant will be elected as a director.

-3rd Step: Approval of the name
+Step 3: Approval of the name

-4th Step: Incorporation of LLP in India
+Step 4: Incorporation of LLP in India

 • There is a specific form that is used for the establishment process, i.e., the Form for incorporation of Limited Liability Partnership, FiLLiP.
 This form is shared with the registrar.
 The registrar has the state’s authority in which the LLP’s official office is present.
 This form is a type of combined form.